 Co-management of tuberculosis and HIV treatment

-Progress in detecting and treating TB among people living with HIV
+Progress in detecting and treating TB and HIV among people with HIV-associated TB.

 Number of HIV-positive new and relapse TB patients started on TB treatment during the reporting period who were already on antiretroviral therapy or started on antiretroviral therapy during TB treatment within the reporting year